Kaltharos/RPGMods/README.md

 `[ON] Sieging`\
 Player castle(s) are now vulnerable, and can damage other sieging player castle(s).\
 Aggressive state is enforced during siege time.\
-Siege mode cannot be exited until 3 hours window has passed since activation.
+Siege mode cannot be exited until 3 hours window has passed since activation.\
+Activating siege will also affect your allies.

 `[OFF] Defensive`\
 Exit castle siege mode.\